 – Frequency : every 6 to 15 minutes

-– Ride duration to Paris : between 30 and 40 minutes
+– Time to reach Paris : between 30 and 40 minutes

 – Last RER B : 11.50pm

-You would like to settle in a well-served place near the RER B?
-In this case don’t hesitate to take a look at our range of furnished rentals in the neighborhoods of Châtelet les Halles and in the Latin Quarter of Paris.
+Would you like to stay somewhere with really good transport links near RER B?
+Then hurry up and check out our range of furnished rentals in the neighborhoods of Châtelet les Halles and in the Latin Quarter of Paris.

 Lodgis’ tip: If you’re taking the RER for the first time, we recommend that you read our tips and tricks for using the metro in Paris.